anyarcherty/Adult-Census-Income/README.md

   * Transforming Feature

       ```
-      Transforming Attributes containing string values into numerical values by assigning a unique numerical value to a string        value for each feature.
+      Transforming Feature which contains string values into numerical values by assigning a unique numerical value to a string value for each feature.
       ```
+      Method: Label Encoding, One-Hot Encoding

   * Imputing Missing Values